 If you can’t afford raises or incentives, be honest.
 People will usually understand if the business has been doing it tough, and may well be fine revisiting the discussion at some later stage.
 But if you muck them around or deny them a bonus on false pretences, don’t be surprised if your employee’s performance takes a dive and they start looking for new opportunities.

 2. Work-life balance

-Prior to the emergence of COVID-19, maintaining a balance between working life and other personal activities was a priority to most workers and the pandemic has only reinforced this.
+Prior to the emergence of COVID-19, maintaining a balance between working life and other personal activities was a priority for most workers and the pandemic has only reinforced this.

-People have got used to working from home and juggling work and personal responsibilities.
+People have gotten used to working from home and juggling work and personal responsibilities.
 Remote work is now very much a norm for many, and that change is here to stay.

 It may be flexibility in working hours and location, part-time contracts, or the ability for workers to scale their hours up or down when they become parents, get older, or want to further their studies.

 It does take some faith, flexibility, and commitment as an employer.
 But offering options that improve your employee's work-life balance shows you trust them and in return, you can expect increased commitment and performance, higher job satisfaction, and reduced absenteeism.